FriendlyTroll/dalYinski/README.md

 2. Create new firefox profile

-In URL bar type "about:config" and click "Create a New Profile".
+Open firefox and in address bar type "about:profiles" and click "Create a New Profile".
 Name it "selenium".
 Then click "Launch profile in new browser" and navigate to Youtube and login with your credentials.